Kate Beckinsale photo

 Born on July 26, 1973 (London, England, United Kingdom).

-A decade and five epic films of the Underworld saga made Kate Beckinsale an icon of supernatural action — a sleek, nocturnal force moving through shadow with balletic precision.
-Clad in black latex, she hunted vampires, werewolves, and every creature that also enchants actresses like Kristen Stewart and Teresa Palmer, both of whom later wandered into their own supernatural worlds with similarly haunted poise.
+A decade and five epic films of the Underworld saga turned Kate Beckinsale into an icon of supernatural action — a sleek, nocturnal presence moving through shadow with balletic precision rather than brute force.
+Clad in black latex, she hunted vampires and werewolves not as a reckless warrior, but as a figure of composed authority, her strength expressed through control, stillness, and lethal grace.

-And long before Selene became a legend, Beckinsale brought fierce, unforgettable charm to Van Helsing (2004), sharing the screen with Hugh Jackman.
-That connection quietly links her to actresses like Rebecca Ferguson and Scarlett Johansson — women who also played opposite Jackman, though in worlds of icy illusions, sci-fi reckonings, and blockbuster heroics.
-Beckinsale’s place in that constellation feels fitting: she stands at the crossroads of gothic fantasy, folklore, and modern action cinema.
+Long before Selene became legend, Beckinsale brought fierce, unforgettable allure to Van Helsing (2004), sharing the screen with Hugh Jackman.
+That collaboration quietly links her to actresses such as Rebecca Ferguson and Scarlett Johansson — women who also played opposite Jackman in worlds of illusion, science fiction, and blockbuster spectacle.
+Beckinsale’s place in that constellation feels precise: she stands at the crossroads of gothic fantasy, folklore, and modern action cinema, never eclipsed by genre, never confined by it.

 And in yet another surprising constellation, her world overlaps with the eccentric charm of Simon Pegg.
-Their offbeat pairing in Absolutely Anything (2015) places her beside actresses like Teresa Palmer — Pegg’s darkly comic partner in Kill Me Three Times — and Rebecca Ferguson, one of the defining presences in Mission: Impossible ensemble.
-It’s not a shared universe, but a whimsical triad shaped by Pegg’s signature blend of earnestness and absurdity — a reminder of how Beckinsale’s career brushes against genre in ways both grand and delightfully unexpected.
+Their offbeat pairing in Absolutely Anything (2017) places Beckinsale alongside actresses like Teresa Palmer — Pegg’s darkly comic partner — and Rebecca Ferguson, one of the defining presences within the Mission: Impossible ensemble.
+It’s not a shared universe, but a whimsical triad shaped by Pegg’s signature blend of earnestness and absurdity — a reminder of how Beckinsale’s career keeps brushing against genre through unexpected tonal gateways, where intellect, irony, and danger coexist.

 Divorced.
 Mother of one child.